madhupodugu/DGIM-Algorithm/ReadMe.md

 The dgim_alg.py first takes the input paragraph and converts all letters to their ASCII representation and then their binary form.
-Once the paragraph has converted to 0/1 stream, the algorithm creates buckets for the first 32 bits in the stream, and when new bit enters, it slides the window (N=32) so that the window contains only 32 bits.
+Once the paragraph has converted to 0/1 stream, the algorithm creates buckets for the first 32 bits in the stream.
+When a new bit enters, it slides the window (N=32) so that the window only contains 32 bits.
 For every new bit 1, it creates the bucket with size 1 and merges the other buckets if any of the buckets sizes appear 3 times.
 Lastly, after the merge, it estimates the no of 1's by adding all the buckets size and adds the only the half the size of a bucket that overlaps with the window (N=32).

+<h4>NOTE</h4> The input paragraph can be any length and feel free to change or add new input